 the Regulatory Change Request is otherwise reasonable.

 Each Party will use commercially reasonable endeavours to prevent or mitigate (as applicable) the cost and impact of any Regulatory Change for which it seeks a change to this Agreement.

+The Parties shall enter into and execute an amendment or variation agreement in respect of this Agreement which records and gives effect to an approved Regulatory Change Request.

 dispute resolution